 This course is an intensive study of the New Testament books of Romans and Galatians, with special attention to their historical and cultural settings, and doctrinal and practical applications.
-Prerequisites:BIB100 Hermeneutics (may be taken concurrently).

 BIB202 Historical Books (2 units)

 This course covers major themes and events recorded in the books of Joshua through II Chronicles are the subject of this course.
 Topics include the nation of Israel and the nations related to it, conquest and settlement of Canaan, the period of the judges, the beginning of the kingdom period, the divided kingdom period, the restored kingdom, the close of the Old Testament, and prophets and their contribution to Israel's history.